MSU Faculty Affiliates

 Faculty Affiliates participate in the intellectual life of the Law College through symposia, speakers, and other public events at the College; presenting research at the College; submitting papers to the Law College’s series on the SSRN-Legal Scholarship Network and other institutional repositories; and promoting events in their home departments that may be of interest to Law College faculty and students.

-MSU faculty may apply to be a Law College Faculty Affiliate by submitting a current CV and Affiliate Application (MS Word) to the Associate Dean for Research at researchdean@law.msu.edu.
+MSU faculty may apply to be a Law College Faculty Affiliate by submitting a current CV and Affiliate Application (PDF) to the Associate Dean for Research at researchdean@law.msu.edu.
 Applications will be reviewed on a rolling basis.

 The current Law College Faculty Affiliates are: